autocontracts/lightstreams/white-paper.md

 ## Features

-### The Lightstreams Token
+### The Lightstreams Photon Token

-The Lightstreams network will consist of an independent blockchain that is Ethereum compliant.
-Rather than Ether as the network cryptocurrency, the Lightstreams network will operate through a Lightstreams token (LST) that will have a unit value called a <b>Photon</b>.
+The Lightstreams network will consist of an independent blockchain that is Ethereum based and compliant.
+Rather than Ether (ETH) as the native network cryptocurrency, the Lightstreams network will process payments via a cryptocurrency that will have a unit value called a Photon (PHT).

-The utility of the LST token will be for:
+The utility of the PHT token is for:

 1. Purchasing digital content.
-2. Rewarding users for giving quality reviews of content.
+2. Rewarding participants for actions that encourage the growth of the network.
+3. Rewarding validators for creating blocks.
-3. Governance of the network, where voting power is based upon sales revenue.
+4. Governance of the network, where voting power is based upon sales.
-4. Rewarding users for sharing content.

-Unlike the Ethereum network, there will be no token rewards given miners, for solving a Proof of Work (PoW) consensus algorithm[[17]](https://github.com/ethereum/wiki/wiki/Mining).
-This is because Lightstream will instead use a Proof of Authority (PoA) consensus algorithm[[18]](https://cointelegraph.com/news/why-blockchain-needs-proof-of-authority-instead-of-proof-of-stake).

-By employing a PoA blockchain configuration will result in a highly scalable network that has an order of magnitude in transaction throughput over tradition Ethereum, and will allow for the implementation of a unique governance system.

-The sale of LST tokens during a fundraising event will determine the initial distribution of tokens.
-The number of tokens in circulation will remain fixed.
+A token sale event will determine the initial allocation of PHT tokens between accounts describe in a genesis block.

 ### Disintermediation of Traditional Publishers and Sales Channels